 Hello, fellow bookworms it’s time for another mini-review.
 Today I’d like to share my thoughts about Tricked by Kevin Hearne.
 Book 4 in his bestselling urban fantasy series, The Iron Druid Chronicles.

 This year, as you may know, I set myself the long overdue challenge of actually finishing some series! 😉 I’m linking up to the 2020 Finishing the Series Reading Challenge.
 Check out my progress here.

 Today, I’m so happy to be able to check off another one from my TBR pile.
 I started The Iron Druid Chronicles back in 2018!
 Eek!

-Tricked (The Iron Druid Chronicles #4) by Kevin Hearne
+Title: Tricked by Kevin Hearne

 Druid Atticus O'Sullivan hasn't stayed alive for more than two millennia without a fair bit of Celtic cunning.
 So when vengeful thunder gods come Norse by Southwest looking for payback, Atticus, with a little help from the Navajo trickster god Coyote, lets them think that they've chopped up his body in the Arizona desert.

 But the mischievous Coyote is not above a little sleight of paw, and Atticus soon finds that he's been duped into battling bloodthirsty desert shapeshifters called skinwalkers.
 Just when the Druid thinks he's got a handle on all the duplicity, betrayal comes from an unlikely source.
 If Atticus survives this time, he vows he won't be fooled again.
 Famous last words.

 Formats Available: Audiobook, eBook, Paperback